decred/vspd/docs/api.md

 ### Get VSP info

 Clients should retrieve the VSP's public key so they can check the signature on future API responses.
-A VSP should never change their public key so it can be requested once and cached indefinitely. `vspclosed` indicates that the VSP is not currently accepting new tickets.
+A VSP should never change their public key, so it can be requested once and cached indefinitely. `vspclosed` indicates that the VSP is not currently accepting new tickets.
 Calling `/feeaddress` when a VSP is closed will result in an error.